 “Bye, bye,” he says as I stand up.

-“Bye,” I say.
-And then he says, “You came here to see me because you think I won’t make it until summer,” It’s not really a question and I don’t answer right away.
+“You came here to see me because you think I won’t make it until summer,” is what he says.
+It’s not really a question and I don’t answer right away.
 It feels more like I’ve been caught doing something I ought not.
 Lacking in faith or hope.
 I ‘ve made some sort of proclamation in my coming here.
 I say nothing and don’t look at him but mumble a yes because I don’t know what else to say.

 “Yes,” I say because it seems a bad time to lie.

-“It’s ok,” He says.
-“I understand,” and he turns back to his carving.
+“It’s ok,” he says.
+“I understand,” and turns back to his carving.
 I leave as I have so many times, as if he’ll be there carving and drawing and watching TV the next time I visit.

 He died one night after dinner, as he played computer games.
 My mom was not really sure at first what happened, as he quietly slumped forward.
 It was April Fool’s Day.
 My son asked if it’s some kind of joke that Grandpa was doing when I tell him because he did like to joke, my dad did.
 It is morning when I go to my son’s bed.
 When I tell him.
 I say no, no, I’m sorry, not a joke and my son pulls his covers over his head and stays there for a very long time.